LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       Also leaves alone any data structures or options related to root-finding (those can be reset using :c:func:`ARKStepRootInit()`).

-   .. deprecated:: 5.6.0

-      Use the SUNControl and SUNHeuristics infrastructures, along with other individual set routines, instead (see :numref:`SUNControl.Description` and :numref:`SUNHeuristics.Description`).

 .. c:function:: int ARKStepSetInterpolantType(void* arkode_mem, int itype)